 The images show an immediate accumulation of the pharmacon in the liver of the patient.
 The two known tumor masses of the patient are targeted on day 2 and subsequent days.
 The highest tumor dose achievable with the pharmacon and the intravenous mode of administration is 20-30Gy.

 Response rates of 90 patients with recurrent Hodgkin’s Disease after Y-90 labeled Rabbit anti-Human Ferritin.
 The X-axis shows the amount of mCi administered per kg BW of the patient.

 - % Complete Response

 Selection of TV documentary ‘Atoms for Peace’.
 In the nineties Huib Vriesendorp and co-workers in the MD Anderson Cancer Center, Texas, USA treated 90 patients with endstage Hodgkin’s Disease with IN-111/Y-90 anti-human ferritin IgG.
 Response rates of 75%, Response durations of 6-18 months.
 The FDA interrupted the study several times due to administrative problems within MDAnderson and the FDA insistence on doing a randomized Phase 2 study with a placebo arm.

-Vriesendorp HM, Quadri SM.
+Radiolabeled Immunoglobulin Therapy in Patients with Hodgkin's Disease Vriesendorp HM, Quadri SM.
 Cancer Biother Radiopharm.
 2000 Oct;15(5):431-45.
 Translational research supports the use of radiolabeled antiferritin for recurrent Hodgkin's disease.
 A 60% tumor response rate is obtained after treatment of out-patients with polyclonal radiolabeled antiferritin.
-Hodgkin's disease masses shrink after radiolabeled antiferritin treatment due to the radiation delivered by…
+Hodgkin's disease masses shrink after radiolabeled…